 As a fellow musician and engineer here at Sam Phillips Recording Studio in Memphis,

-recording project with two very nice people and very talented musicians.
-I predict
+project with two very nice people and very talented musicians.
+I predict much success for

 Roland Janes: engineer at Phillips Recording, played guitar